A Most Remarkable Tale: The Story of Eskort

 (1) 1917 and 18 were very interesting years besides for the creation of the bacon plant in Estcourt.
 On 8 June, two days after the start of production, the South African financial services group Sanlam was established in Cape Town.
 1917/ 1918 was the year when the RAF was founded with another interesting South African connection.
 On 17 August 1917, General Jan Smuts released his report recommending that a military air service should be used as “an independent means of war operations” of the British Army and Royal Navy, leading to the creation of the Royal Air Force in 1918.
 (Hastings, Hastings, 1987)

 Dhupelia, U. S..
 1980.
 Frederick Robert Moor and Native Affairs in the Colony of Natal 1893 to 1903.
-Submitted in part fulfilment of the requirements for the degree of Master of Arts in the Department of History in the Faculty of Arts at the University of Durban-Westville.
+Submitted in partial fulfillment of the requirements for the degree of Master of Arts in the Department of History in the Faculty of Arts at the University of Durban-Westville.
 Supervisor: Dr. J.B.
 Brain; Date Submitted: December 1980.
 Download: Dhupelia-Uma-1980

 Dommisse, E. 2011.
 First baronet of De Grendel.
 Tafelberg